CA-PCA: Manifold Dimension Estimation, Adapted for Curvature: Background and Problem Setup

-The idea behind using local PCA for ID estimation is that if $x_1,...,x_k$ are sampled from a small neighborhood where the underlying manifold is well-approximated by its $d$-dimensional tangent space, then one expects the first $d$ elements of $\vec{\lambda}\hat{\Sigma}[x_1,...,x_k]$ to be much larger than the last $D-d$ elements.
+The idea behind local PCA for ID is that if $x_1,...,x_k$ are sampled from a small neighborhood where the underlying manifold is well-approximated by its $d$-dimensional tangent space, then one expects the first $d$ elements of $\vec{\lambda}\hat{\Sigma}[x_1,...,x_k]$ to be much larger than the last $D-d$ elements.
 There are many ways to translate this observation into practice; see citations in the Introduction for reference.
-Here, we focus on a formulation of the test described by~\cite{lim2021tangent} which requires no human judgment or arbitrary threshold cutoffs; presents the possibility of a simple modification to adjust for curvature of the underlying manifold; and is supported by evidence from our experiments as well as proof of statistical convergence \cite{lim2021tangent}.
+Here, we focus on a formulation of the test described by~\cite{lim2021tangent} which has the following benefits.
+First, it requires no human judgment or arbitrary threshold cutoffs.
+Second, it presents the possibility of a simple modification to adjust for curvature of the underlying manifold.
+Lastly, it is supported by evidence from our experiments as well as proof of statistical convergence \cite{lim2021tangent}.

-\begin{lemma}[\cite{lim2021tangent}] Let $W$ be a $d$-dimensional subspace of $\R^D$ ($D\ge d$) and let $\nu$ denote the $d$-dimensional Lebesgue measure on $W$ intersected with the unit ball of $\R^D$.
+\begin{lemma}[Lemma 6.1 in \cite{lim2021tangent}, Lemma 13 in \cite{arias2017spectral}] Let $W$ be a $d$-dimensional subspace of $\R^D$ ($D\ge d$) and let $\nu$ denote the $d$-dimensional Lebesgue measure on $W$ intersected with the unit ball of $\R^D$.
 Then

 \end{lemma}

 An elementary argument shows that for $r>0$ and $v\in\R^D$,

 Thus, given points sampled from a $d$-dimensional ball of radius $r$ centered away from the origin in $\R^D$, we expect $1/r^2$ times the associated eigenvalues to be close to $\vec{\lambda}(d,D)$.